JohnOmernik/zetago/INSTRUCTIONS.md

 ### Get initial Repo - Note this prep will not work from a mac.
 Please run from a linux host to start (See aws note about start node)
 ----------
 1. `$ git clone https://github.com/JohnOmernik/zetago`
-1b.
-Ensure your priv key you used to start the nodes is on the box you are doing the prep from.
+    - **Note:** Ensure your priv key you used to start the nodes is on the box you are doing the prep from.
 2. `$ cd zetago`

 ### Prep Cluster